dsebastien/regForm/backend/README.md

   * if validation error, return error
     * check maximum number of slots
     * validates user input
+  * checks if the email is not already in the database
+    * if so, error: mail already registered
   * checks remaining slots
     * if requested > available
       * if user wishes to be on wait list, continue